Information about the new Graduate Route

 Up to £150 approximately + £19.20 biometric enrolment fee

-If you are a non PHD student making an application, you will need a total of £1948 available to you at point of application (£1893 for EU students).
-Plus the same for each of your dependants.
+If you are a non PhD student making an application, you will need a total of £1,948 available to you at point of application, plus the same for each of your dependants.

-If you are a A PHD student will need £2572 (£2517 for EU students).
-Plus the same for each of your dependants.
+If you are a PhD student will need a total of £2,572, plus the same for each of your dependants.

 Once you have submitted your Graduate visa application, you and any dependants should not travel outside the UK while the visa application is being decided.
 Doing so will automatically withdraw your application.

-Students who are granted their Graduate visa after having applies using the IDV App will receive an email with a PDF of their decision letter and a digital status which can be accessed via the UKVI portal ‘View and prove your immigration status’.
+Students who are granted their Graduate visa after having applied using the ID Check App will receive an email with a PDF of their decision letter and a digital status which can be accessed via the UKVI portal ‘View and prove your immigration status’.

-Visa nationals will also receive a biometric residence permit (BRP).
+Visa nationals will also receive a new biometric residence permit (BRP).

-Only dependants who are already in the UK with valid permission as your Tier 4 / Student Route dependant can apply.
+Only dependants who are already in the UK with valid permission as your Tier 4 / Student Route dependant can apply for Graduate Route with you.

-The only exception to this is for babies born in the UK during your last grant of Tier 4 / Student Route permission.
+The only exception to the need for a dependant to already have a Student Route Dependant visa in order to switch to Gradaute Route dependant is for babies born in the UK during your last grant of Tier 4 / Student Route permission.

 Family relationships should be subsisting and you should intend to live together in the UK throughout time spent the Graduate visa holder is living in the UK.